Particular/docs.particular.net/platform/installer/index.md

 ## Select items to install

-The Platform Installer will prompt for which items to install.
+The Platform Installer will prompt for the items to install.
 Individual components can be selected for installation or upgrade.
 If the latest version of a product is installed, no checkbox will be displayed for that item as there is no installation or upgrade action required.
 Similarly if the Platform Installer cannot communicate with the version information feed, it will also disable product selection.

 ![](select-items.png)

 #### Configure Microsoft Message Queuing

 This installation runs the appropriate [Deployment Image Servicing and Management (DISM.exe)](https://technet.microsoft.com/en-au/library/hh825236.aspx) command line to install the required Windows Features for [Message Queuing (MSMQ)](https://msdn.microsoft.com/en-us/library/ms711472.aspx).
 The installation will also check to ensure that any unsupported MSMQ Windows Features are not installed.
-This installation is only required if MSMQ is going to be used as the message transport.
-The other supported message transports are detailed in the [Transports](/transports/) documentation.
+This installation is required only if MSMQ is going to be used as the message transport.
+The other supported message transports are detailed in the [transports](/transports/) documentation.

 #### Configure MSDTC for NServiceBus